osalvador/ReplicaDB/docs/docs.md

 # 1. Introduction

-ReplicaDB is primarily a command line, portable and cross-platform tool for data replication between source and sink databases.
-Its main objective is performance, implementing database engine-specific techniques to achieve optimal performance for each database, whether used as a source or sink.
+ReplicaDB is a high-performance, portable, and cross-platform command-line tool for data replication between source and sink databases.
+It implements database engine-specific optimizations to achieve optimal performance for each supported database, whether used as a source or destination.

-ReplicaDB follows the Convention over configuration design, so the user will introduce the minimum parameters necessary for the replication process, the rest will be default.
+ReplicaDB follows the "Convention over Configuration" design principle, requiring users to provide only the minimum necessary parameters for replication while applying sensible defaults for all other settings.

 # 2. Basic Usage